kyma-project/kyma/docs/security/08-03-add-connector.md

 type: Tutorials
 ---

-Add external authentication providers to Kyma using [Dex connectors](https://github.com/dexidp/dex#connectors).
+Add external identity providers to Kyma using [Dex connectors](https://github.com/dexidp/dex#connectors).
 You can add connectors to Dex by creating component overrides.
 This tutorial shows how to add a [GitHub connector](https://github.com/dexidp/dex/blob/master/Documentation/connectors/github.md) and use it to authenticate users in Kyma.

 >**NOTE:** Groups in the Github are represented as teams.
 See [this](https://help.github.com/articles/organizing-members-into-teams/) document to learn how to manage teams in Github.